 Financial-aid recipient: Daniel Perkins, known in your theatre programs as DP Perkins, came to Colorado in 1980 to do a show at the Heritage Square Opera House, and stayed.
 He was part of a brigade that piled into a car and drove to Golden after the Goldenrod Showboat in St. Louis closed.
 The group included Alex Crawford, A.K.
 Klimpke and Brian Norber, all of whom went on to legendary comic careers here.
 Perkins quickly became a year-round performer at would come to be known as the Heritage Square Music Hall.
 In more recent years, Daniel played Klimpke’s father, Clem, in BDT Stage’s The Will Rogers Follies; he helped choreograph Ignite Theatre’s production of A Chorus Line; and he played the genial laugh-peddlar Wilbur in the Arvada Center’s Hairspray.

-His medical story: Daniel had a seizure that broke his back, requiring a total left shoulder and right humerus replacement.
+His original medical story: Last year, Daniel had a seizure that broke his back, requiring a total left shoulder and right humerus replacement.
 He had a more recent seizure in May, resulting in many tests and hospital stays.
 He is now on expensive medications, and the bills continue to come in.

-How we will help: Daniel has only applied for specific relief from just two of his latest (post-insurance) bills: One is for $340 from a Denver hospital; the other is $285 for an ambulance ride.
-The Denver Actors Fund is paying both of those bills for a total of $625.
-Your targeted donations bring the amount raised for Daniel Perkins to date to $775.
+How helped then: Daniel has only applied for specific relief from just two of his (post-insurance) bills: One is for $340 from a Denver hospital; the other is $285 for an ambulance ride.
+The Denver Actors Fund paid both of those bills for a total of $625.
+Targeted donations from the public brought the amount raised for Daniel Perkins to $775.

-How you can help us help Daniel Perkins more: This present bit of small, practical relief doesn’t address the full breadth of Daniel’s ongoing medical odyssey and need.
+How you can help us help Daniel Perkins more: This gift is a great relief to Daniel, who is on a limited income and still faces ongoing financial challenges related to his ongoing medical odyssey.
 If you would like to direct a specific, additional donation to give Daniel some breathing room moving forward, simply mail checks made out to The Denver Actors Fund (with Daniel’s name in the topic field) to P.O.
 Box 11182, Denver, CO, 80212.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is targeted for Daniel Perkins.
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.

-A message from Daniel Perkins: “In the years since I came to Denver in 1980, I have been fortunate to be a part of the amazing, creative, talented and, most important, kind Colorado theatre family.
+Daniel’s original message to DAF supporters: “In the years since I came to Denver in 1980, I have been fortunate to be a part of the amazing, creative, talented and, most important, kind Colorado theatre family.
 The Denver Actors Fund has helped me and so many others, it exemplifies what makes this community so special.
 I can never fully express my full gratitude.”